Plastic Tubing

 Polystyrene

-A flammable, transparent plastic that is an excellent electrical and thermal insulator because of its high strength and impact resistance.
+A transparent, flammable plastic that is known for its excellent electrical and thermal insulating properties, high strength, and impact resistance.

 Polyurethane

-A general term for a broad class of thermoplastic polymers that have good resistance to solvents and abrasion and can be either solid or foam (cellular).
+A versatile class of thermoplastic polymers that offer good resistance to solvents and abrasion and can be found in either solid or foam forms.

 Pultrusion

-A process that produces reinforced plastic shapes with constant cross sections by pulling the reinforcing fibers, wetted by a thermoset resin mix, through a heated steel die.
+A manufacturing process that creates reinforced plastic shapes with consistent cross-sections by pulling resin-wetted reinforcing fibers through a heated steel die.

 Plexiglass Tubes